 Shot in the foot

-Trying to turn back time, Euan Stirrat headed for Australia to play in the Rotary International Cricket Festival, attended by about 180 Rotarian cricketers from many countries.
+Trying to turn back time, Euan Stirrat headed for Australia to play in the Rotary International Cricket Festival, attended by about 180 Rotarian cricketers from many countries, in January 2019.
 Things were going well on the third day.
 By chance, the Festival photographer caught the very instant, pushing off for a run after a nice shot, when an ageing Achilles tendon went bang.
-So, after surgery on 18 March, a projected six weeks immobilised then on crutches, and Euan's plan is to work remotely from home as normally as possible.
-Calls to the office will be forwarded.
-Colleagues, primarily Jon Findlay, will also provide cover.
+Surgery, and a seven week absence from the office, followed, but Euan worked from home and maintained almost normal service.
+Back to normal since May.

 1 November 2018

 From 1 November 2018, Marshall Ross & Munro, Solicitors, Motherwell have merged with John Jackson & Dick and have relocated to JJD's office at 48 Cadzow Street, Hamilton.
 Charles Bow has joined JJD as Consultant.